graphile/crystal/docs/default-role.md

-# The Anonymous Role
+# The Default Role
 PostGraphQL makes full use of PostgreSQL roles, so in this article we will explain briefly how PostgreSQL roles and users work and how that relates to how we use them in PostGraphQL.

-You can make any number of PostgreSQL roles with [`CREATE ROLE`](https://www.postgresql.org/docs/9.5/static/sql-createrole.html) comand and assign permissions to those roles with the [`GRANT`](https://www.postgresql.org/docs/9.5/static/sql-grant.html) command.
+You can make any number of PostgreSQL roles with [`CREATE ROLE`](https://www.postgresql.org/docs/9.5/static/sql-createrole.html) command and assign permissions to those roles with the [`GRANT`](https://www.postgresql.org/docs/9.5/static/sql-grant.html) command.
 Permissions like select from the table `post` or insert rows into the `person` table.

 PostgreSQL roles are also hierarchical.
 That is you can “grant” roles to other roles.
 For example if I had role `editor` which could change the data in our database and role `admin`, if I granted the `editor` role to `admin` with the command: